Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Introduction

-If we only consider the $E$ variable, our complex-$E$ emulation (CEE) is superficially similar to the rational Krylov methods~\cite{Antoulas2005book, Beeumen2017, Peng2019} applied in studying finite linear equation systems.
+If one only considers the $E$ variable, the complex-$E$ emulation (CEE) is superficially similar to the rational Krylov methods~\cite{Antoulas2005book, Beeumen2017, Peng2019} applied in studying finite linear equation systems.
 However, the CEE generalizes the Krylov methods to studying linear systems with continuous spectra.
-We also gain insights about a potential connection, mentioned throughout this paper, between the CEE and the (near)-optimal rational approximations~\cite{Trefethen2023review} of a univariate function with branch points.
+One also gains insights about a potential connection, mentioned throughout this paper, between the CEE and the (near-)optimal rational approximations~\cite{Trefethen2023review} of a univariate function with branch points.
 Such a connection does not exist in the case of a linear system with only a discrete spectrum.
-When including emulation in other real-valued parameters, our study further extends the rational Krylov methods to the case with higher-dimensional parameter spaces; it also generalizes the univariate rational approximation to a multivariate one.
-We call it CERPE, an abbreviation for ``complex-energy real-parameter emulator.''
-Further discussions on the related works can be found in Sec.~\ref{subsec:otherworks}
+When including emulation in other real-valued parameters, my study further extends the rational Krylov methods to the case with higher-dimensional parameter spaces; it also generalizes the univariate rational approximation to a multivariate one.
+I call it CERPE, an abbreviation for ``complex-energy real-parameter emulator.''
+Further discussions on the related works can be found in Sec.~\ref{subsec:otherworks}.